Elementary Sorting

 Result: .

 Notice how each element is inserted into its correct position within the growing sorted prefix on the left.
-When the element is already in the right place (like 6 in step 3), no shifting is needed and the inner loop exits immediately.
+When the element is already in the right place (like 6 in iteration 3), no shifting is needed and the inner loop exits immediately.

 Correctness